ericpipha/Galois-Groups-of-cubic-surfaces-supporting-data/README.md

 This part of the code is implemented in `julia` and relies on [OSCAR](https://www.oscar-system.org).
 The package `UnirationalDiscriminants.jl` implements methods for computing the discriminant of a linear system of projective hypersurfaces.

 To use the package, make sure you are in the folder `UnirationalDiscriminants`.
-You can check this by accessing the shell in a julia terminal by pressing `;` and then using `pwd`:
+You can check this by accessing the shell in a julia terminal by pressing `;`.
+Then enter the following command.
 ```shell
 pwd
 ```